 Denoting the number of times the diameter of the aperture fits horizontally within the pupil plane as , the horizontal axis of the pupil function in Figure 1a at index position would then correspond to physical value

-and the spacing between samples , all in the same physical units as since and are dimensionless. in this case represents integers 0,1,2… to n-1.
+and the spacing between samples to , all in the same physical units as since and are dimensionless. in this case represents integers 0,1,2… to n-1.

 That’s with the origin top left, as shown in Figure 1.
 The convention is however to put the origin of the pupil function in the center of the image as shown in Figure 3.
 If we shift the image halfway down and to the right we need to let the units change accordingly by modifying and .
 Shifted then becomes